Sclerotherapy

 This is often a treatment for varicose veins.
 Sclerotherapy for spider veins is a treatment as well.
 This procedure is a minimally-invasion outpatient procedure.
 It involves injecting a solution directly into the vein.
 This causes the vein to scar and collapse.
 Forcing blood to reroute through healthier veins.
 The collapsed vein is reabsorbed into local tissue and eventually fades.

 Telangiectasia is the medical term for spider veins and broken capillaries.
 These may appear anywhere on the body, typically around the legs.
 The causes of spider veins on the face may differ from the causes on the legs or other areas.
-The red or bluish threads are injured veins or capillaries.
 Spider veins are usually harmless.
-However, some people have a cosmetic concerns over the condition.
+However, some people have cosmetic concerns over the condition.

 Candidates For Sclerotherapy